-Let's face it.
-It's very hard to find the right talent for your organization.
-A tight labor market also means less people looking for a job which usually results in less candidates per job offer.
+Let’s face it.
+It’s very hard to find the right talent for your organization.
+A tight labor market also means fewer people looking for a job which usually results in fewer candidates per job offer.
 Even if you manage to get multiple qualified candidates for your job interview, it might be hard to find the one.
 Back in the days, Elon Musk personally interviewed the first 1000 employees at Tesla just to be sure he hired the right ones.

-You problaby heard stories about different recruitment and job interviewing methods.
-Heineken once introduced 'The Candidate' where three applicants went through an extraordinary job interview in order to get a job.
+You probably heard stories about different recruitment and job interviewing methods.
+Heineken once introduced ‘The Candidate’ where three applicants went through an extraordinary job interview in order to get a job.
 LG once placed a television screen inside an office which showed a meteor falling from the sky while three candidates where having a job interview.
-Although this can be considered as marketing by LG and you probably shouldn't recruit employees this way, the way of thinking is right.
+Although this can be considered as marketing by LG and you probably shouldn’t recruit employees this way, the way of thinking is right.
 Think outside the box when it comes to recruiting employees.

 We know that it is easy to say to you to be creative.
 That is why we want to give you some ideas that are pretty easy to follow and to carry out.